-13 See section 3.5.2 of this Policy
+&lt;sup>14 See section 3.5.2 of this Policy

-14 Further information on considerations relevant to Petroleum activities and Australian marine parks is provided in the guidance note Petroleum activities and Australian Marine Parks (N-04750-GN1785).
+&lt;sup>15 Further information on considerations relevant to Petroleum activities and Australian marine parks is provided in the guidance note Petroleum activities and Australian Marine Parks (N-04750-GN1785).

-15 Program Report - Strategic Assessment of the environmental management authorisation process for petroleum and greenhouse gas storage activities administered by the National Offshore Safety and Environmental Management Authority under the Offshore Petroleum and Greenhouse Gas Storage Act 2006, February 2014.
+&lt;sup>16 Program Report - Strategic Assessment of the environmental management authorisation process for petroleum and greenhouse gas storage activities administered by the National Offshore Safety and Environmental Management Authority under the Offshore Petroleum and Greenhouse Gas Storage Act 2006, February 2014.

-- Consideration should be given to reliability, bias and any uncertainties associated with the information being referenced.
-The effort applied to addressing reliability and uncertainty should be directly proportionate to the significance of that information to the risk evaluation process. - Any relevant shortcomings in the information, or the level of information about the existing environment may need to be addressed with appropriate sources of information, additional field surveys or studies.
+- Any relevant shortcomings in the information, or the level of information about the existing environment may need to be addressed with appropriate sources of information, additional field surveys or studies.
 Consideration should be given to the type and currency and applicability of environmental baseline information that may be necessary to measure environmental performance during the implementation phase of the activity. - Environmental information that is not specifically link to the activity location (i.e. information from a similar environment elsewhere) may inform the description of the existing environment that may be affected where the titleholder is able to make a well-founded case for relevance.